April 21, 2020

 Live videos are very popular and ideal for driving interaction.
 According to Facebook, people watch live videos three times longer than regular videos and the engagement rate is ten times higher.
 Livestreams enable you to reach a broader audience and extend the shelf life of your event, but most importantly people are able to attend the event from the safety of their own home.
-Recently, Representative Mike Levin was featured on the San Diego Union-Tribune for his use of virtual townhalls.
+Representative Mike Levin was featured on the San Diego Union-Tribune for his use of virtual townhalls.

 No matter which videoconferencing and broadcasting system you are using, 67% of viewers say that video quality is the most important factor when watching a livestream broadcast.

 If your microphone is not working, the video quality is choppy, and/or the screen bounces from one speaker to another, your audience will tune out and find something else to watch.
 Furthermore, some systems have also shown significant security vulnerabilities that have allowed unauthorized users to join and harass meetings, conferences, and public events.